fionamboyce/past-projects/README.md

 ## automated-rover

-Really fun project I worked on with a friend to create an autonymous 'bomb disposal' rover to enter a competition.
+A really fun project I worked on with a friend to create an autonymous 'bomb disposal' rover to enter a competition.
 The rover would locate an infra-red source, read some information off an RFID chip and return back to base, displaying the information on an LED display.
 Used a PIC microcontroller and Embedded-C.

 FYI... we won.